 Start at the Whitney Trail TH at Whitney Portal.
-You do not need a permit unless planning to camp overnight.
-The North Fork of Lone Pine Creek drainage does not fall in the special Whitney Zone for which dayhike permits must be obtained from the Forest Service.
+You will need a permit for either overnight or day use.
+As of 2008, the North Fork of Lone Pine Creek drainage falls in the special Whitney Zone for which dayhike permits must be obtained from the Forest Service.
 Follow the trail for 1 mile, until you come to the second creek crossing.
 The first crossing is for Carillon Creek and a sign warns you that This is not the North Fork of Lone Pine Creek.
 Don't go up that first drainage unless you'd like to thrash about in the brush for a few hours before continuing.
 A simple sign at the second creek announces simply, "North Fork, Lone Pine Creek."
+Above this you will find USFS information on several placards.
 Follow the well-worn use trail on the right side of the creek.

 About a third of a mile up, the trail crosses to the left side of the stream.
 Continue up another half mile until the trail crosses back to the right side.
 Almost immediately you should find yourself climbing the Ebersbacher Ledges.
 These have been well-ducked and there should be ample footprints along the ledges to follow the obvious path.
 They go up about 100ft before continuing in a regular path on the right side of the creek to Lower Boy Scout Lake.